 The statute of limitations in California for accidental injury claims is two years from the date of the accident.
 (Cal.
 Code of Civ.
 Proc.
 Section 335.1).
 This means if the claim is not resolved, and a lawsuit is not filed within the two- year period, the claimant will be forever barred from seeking money damages for personal injuries.

 Note that in cases against a public entity (e.g. city, state, school district, etc) have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.
-Accordingly, for any cases where such an entity may be a defendant, it is important to consult with an attorney before the six-month period ends
+Accordingly, for any cases where such an entity may be a defendant, it is important to consult with a bicycle accident attorney in San Diego before the six-month period ends

 If you have questions about a bicycle accident, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
 We can be reached toll-free at 866-607-1325, or locally at 760-571-5500.